-OSJ was first inspired a decade ago by Irmo-area mom and hairdresser Heather Malovic, who began the operation from within her own home.
-Malovic asked friends and family members for donations of blankets, scarves, and other necessities which she and her children then personally delivered as Christmas gifts to homeless men and women living in downtown Columbia.
+OSJ was first inspired a decade ago by Irmo-area mom and hairstylist Heather Malovic, who began the project from within her own home.
+Heather initially asked friends and family members for donations of blankets, scarves, and other necessities, which she and her children then personally delivered as Christmas gifts to homeless men and women living in downtown Columbia.

-As word of Malovic’s holiday efforts spread, so did the public’s interest.
-Now, ten years later, the endeavor has taken on a life of its own, with hundreds of Midlands-area families and local businesses coming together to help “Spread the Joy.”
+As word of Heather’s holiday efforts spread, so did the public’s interest.
+Now, eleven years later, the endeavor has taken on a life of its own, with hundreds of Midlands-area families and local businesses coming together to help “Spread the Joy.”

-Malovic said the donations OSJ receives each year has been astonishing.
-“Every year more and more homeless men and women are blessed by the donations,” she said.
-“We all come away learning so much and with a greater appreciation for the true meaning of Christmas.”
+“Every year, more and more homeless men and women are blessed by the donations,” she said.
+“We all come away with a greater appreciation of the true meaning of Christmas.”

-This year, the project’s focus is on collecting items to keep the homeless community warm and dry:
+This year, the project’s focus is on collecting items to keep our homeless community warm and dry:

 Travel Size Hand Sanitizer

 Knit hats (adult)